-William Wordsworth, the great romantic poet of the late 18th and early 19th century, was greatly influenced by the French Revolution of 1789 in his youth.
+William Wordsworth, the great romantic poet of the late 18th and early 19th century and also the founding figure of English Romanticism, was greatly influenced by the French Revolution of 1789 in his youth.
 The French Revolution was a protest against exploitation, slavery, and oppression.
 Like the Renaissance and Reformation, it was a new dawn in human history.
 The motto of the French Revolution was “Liberté, Egalité, Fraternité”, meaning “Liberty, Equality, Brotherhood”.
 It was influenced by philosophers, such as Voltaire, Rousseau, and Montesquieu.
 It stood for social justice, individual’s freedoms, and the idea that there were absolute human rights, which defied class, wealth or gender.
 The ideals of the French Revolution influenced all the great Romantic writers, especially the poets. in this post, I’ll examine William Wordsworth and his poetry from a Marxist perspective.

 William Wordsworth and the French Revolution

 Wordsworth, particularly, hailed the French Revolution which opened before him a new vision of life.
 He supported many ideals of the Revolution.
 He learned from it that every human being is intrinsically great and capable of infinite development.
 While wandering in the countryside, he came in contact with the humblest human beings.
 He was extremely surprised by their strength and energy.
 Thus, the French Revolution humanized Wordsworth’s soul and shaped him into a poet of man.
 It took him away from contemplation of his own soul to live in hope for mankind and to proclaim his faith in mankind.
 Wordsworth in his poem entitled ‘French Revolution’ says:

 Bliss was it in that dawn to be alive